 While most Italians aren't into giant frappuccinos and iced anything can be hard to come by in Europe, that doesn't mean that you can only drink hot coffee in Italy on sweltering-hot summer days.
 A favorite summer drink is the popular caffè shakerato, in which a cocktail technique is used to transform espresso into a frothy, frosty drink with a thick layer of creamy foam.

 How to Make It

-We had a wonderful version made with almond milk while traveling through Puglia, and in fact, you can use any non-dairy milk you choose and the vigorous shaking helps to avoid the unpleasant grainy texture those options tend to have when mixed with hot coffee.
-Finally, you can use vanilla gelato (or any other flavor that would pair well with coffee) in place of both the ice and sugar— even simpler and this gives a richer, creamier version that could be served as dessert.
+There are many variations on this simple yet elegant beverage.
+You can add milk or cream, or flavored syrups (such as vanilla, chocolate, hazelnut, or almond).
+For a refreshing after-dinner drink, you can add a shot of amaretto, nocino walnut liqueur, Irish cream, Kahlúa (or any other coffee-flavored liqueur), sambuca, rum, etc. You can use any non-dairy milk you choose and the vigorous shaking helps to remove the unpleasant grainy texture those options tend to produce when mixed with hot coffee.
+Finally, you can use vanilla gelato (or any other flavor that would pair well with coffee) in place of both the ice and sugar—this creates a richer, creamier version that could be served as dessert.
 For fancier presentations, you can "paint" the inside of the glass with chocolate syrup, or dust a little cocoa powder on top of the foam before serving.